jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 Q-learning or Double Q-learning are used in the tabular case when the environment is small.
-But as the size of the environment, state space and action space increases, function approximators like deep networks come handy to generalize learning over the state and action space.
+But as the size of the environment, state space and action space increases, function approximators like deep networks come in handy to generalize learning over the state and action space.
 The function approximator usually outputs the Q-value of a state-action pair.
 This value captures the return by learning from a series of episodes of environment interactions.
 Deep Networks help scale learning to large